vestrada64/WDI-DT-55/work/w10/d1/02-03-04-react-app-tutorial.md

 All of the HTML code written inside the `render()` method of our class is JSX.
 JSX is a React-specific language for specifying mark-up in a JavaScript file.
 You will be writing *a lot* of JSX today.

-**All class components must have a render method that returns a single DOM node**.
+**All class components must have a render method that returns a single DOM node, except for DOM fragments**.

 We just created our first React application.
 The `ReactDOM.render()` method takes 2 arguments: